ignasiat/MarsRovers/README.md

 When you send a Rover you will see graphically the Rover path, from its landing position marked with blue background.
 Then there is a summary where you can see the commands sended and the ones that the Rover was able to perform.

+You can run the simulation as many time you want, just press the button for a new simulation with the same arguments.
+Each time the simulation can be different because the obstacles allocations is done randomly.

 ## Technologies

 This app was coded using React, functional components and hooks.
 I used Typescript and for styling I used SASS.